How to Calculate TOEFL Score? Understand TOEFL iBT Score

 Writing

-Although the score range for each of the four test sections (Listening, Reading, Speaking, and Writing) is from 0 to 30, each section has separate measure and each measure has its own scale.
+Although the score range for each of the four test sections (Listening, Reading, Speaking, and Writing) is from 0 to 30, each section has a separate measure and each measure has its own scale.
+Here, we are introducing the way to calculate TOEFL scores for each section of the exam.

-The reading section has multiple choice items, thus your TOEFL scores are based on your performance.
-The Reading section has 36–56 tasks based on reading passages from academic texts and answering questions.
+The reading section has multiple-choice items, thus your TOEFL scores are based on your performance.
+The Reading section has 20 questions based on reading passages from academic texts and answering questions.
 You will receive one point for each correct response except for the last question of each set, which is worth two points.
 The total TOEFL scores for the reading section are then converted to a score on a scale of 0–30.

 How to calculate TOEFL scores: TOEFL Listening Score Calculator

-The Listening section has 34–51 tasks based on listening to lectures, classroom discussions and conversations, then answering questions.
-Candidates are allotted one point for each correct answer.
+The Listening section has 28 questions based on listening to lectures, classroom discussions, and conversations, and then answering questions.
+Applicants are allotted one point for each correct answer.
 Some questions are even worth 2 points.
 The total points that you receive are converted to 0–30 a scale.

 How to calculate TOEFL scores: TOEFL Speaking Score Calculator

-Speaking skills are scored with a SpeechRater program - an automated scoring system for TOEFL speaking test.
-The SpeechRater program uses all six tasks responses to determine your overall speaking abilities, which is then converted to TOEFL scores on a scale of 0–30.
+Speaking skills are scored with a SpeechRater program - an automated scoring system for the TOEFL speaking test.
+The SpeechRater program uses all 4 task's responses to determine your overall speaking abilities, which is then converted to TOEFL scores on a scale of 0–30.

 While the two writing tasks are scored by e-rater automatic scoring technology.
 The score range for the writing skill is from 1 (low) to 5 (high), your writing task rating is summed and converted to a score on a scale of 0–30.
 Candidates might even get 0 for wrong answers.